MongoDB Connector

 Input

 The MongoDB Adapter expects specific input XML structures.
 These input XML structures contain a root with several commands underneath.
-Likewise, the resulttag
+Likewise, the resulttag attribute is also supported.

 Input structure